no0dles/daita/README.md

 | @daita/create | Bootstrapping and initalizing new daita projects using `npm init @daita` or `npx @daita/create` | <img alt='npm' src='https://img.shields.io/npm/dm/@daita/create.svg'> | | alpha |
 | @daita/cli | A cli used during development to generate migrations and diagrams | <img alt='npm' src='https://img.shields.io/npm/dm/@daita/cli.svg'> | | alpha |
 | @daita/eslint-config | Linting rules for daita related code | <img alt='npm' src='https://img.shields.io/npm/dm/@daita/http-adapter.svg'> | | alpha |

-## Contributing
-As I use this for my own projects, I know this might not be the perfect approach for all the projects out there.
-If you have any ideas, just open an issue and tell me what you think.